 Long experience and execution track record - NPPL has a team of qualified and technical personnel who have been associated with the company for around two decades.
-The experience of the company's promoter - Mr. Naresh Kumar - and team and its established track record of operations supports its operational risk profile.
+The experience of its promoter - Mr. Naresh Kumar - and team and its established track record of operations supports the operational risk profile.
 NPPL has seen repeat (and increasing) business from its clients, which reflects its strong execution capabilities.

 Healthy coverage metrics and moderate leverage - NPPL's financial risk profile remained comfortable in FY2024, with healthy scale of operations (OI of ~Rs.
-1,910 crore; +2% YoY) and operating margins (12.5%), along with a moderate capital structure translating into healthy debt coverage metrics (interest coverage of 6.3 times and DSCR of 2.9 times as of March 31, 2024) at the standalone level.
+1,910 crore; +2% YoY) and operating margins (12.5%), along with a moderate capital structure translating into healthy debt coverage metrics (interest coverage of 6.3 times and DSCR of 2.9 times as on March 31, 2024) at the standalone level.
+Further, NPPL achieved revenue of ~Rs.
+1,235 crore in 9M FY2025.
 ICRA expects the company's coverage metrics to moderate marginally, albeit remain comfortable over the medium term.
 The TOL/TNW, which stood at 1.3 times as of March 31, 2024, is expected to improve gradually with healthy accretion to reserves.

 Reputed clientele mitigates counterparty risks - NPPL's customer and segment diversification remains low, with primary operations in the road segment with works awarded by the NHAI (rated [ICRA]AAA (Stable)).
 However, the concentration risks are mitigated with the presence of a strong counterparty and its robust credit profile.
-The entire NPPL's outstanding OB (consisting of nine projects) is from the NHAI under EPC and HAM models.
+The entire NPPL's outstanding OB (consisting of nine projects) is from the NHAI under engineering, procurement and construction (EPC) and HAM models.